andersonfds/andersonfds/README.md

 ### Hi 👋, you can call me Anderson

-I'm a full stack software developer, currently working with Angular, .NET Core 2.2, NodeJS and Docker Containers;
+I'm a software developer, currently working with Flutter at a digital banking company.

 #### About me

-One of my favorites thing to do is to solve problems with coding and I love building beautiful UI, its inspiring and gives me a whole lot of insights that could be applied in my next project;
+One of my favorites thing to do is to solve problems with coding and I love building beautiful UI, its inspiring and gives me a whole lot of insights that could be applied in my next project.

-#### Languages
+#### Spoken languages

-Well I'm not talking about programming languages here, this section is about the real-world languages I can speak:

 - English
 - Portuguese

-Also I do a tiny little bit of Swedish;
+- Swedish (kind of)

 > __Fun Fact:__ Because of that passion for languages, I do love globalizing my applications;